sillelien/dollar-core/README.tmpl.md

 ```

-`var` objects are immutable, any changes you make create a new `var` object.
-This is the *most important thing to remember*, you must use the results of a mutation to an object - the original object was not mutated.
+Most `var` objects are immutable, any changes you make create a new `var` object, the exceptions are queues and URIs, but more of them later.
+This is the *most important thing to remember*, you must use the results of a mutation to a data object - the original object was not mutated.
 For example

 ```java